Pine Trees and Gravel Roads

 Now they dwell with him above.

 I go through the rooms where the double fireplaces are.
 Old weathered rocking chairs sit in front of the cold hearth.
-The armrests are worn and stained from use by the generations of my grandparents and great grandparents.
+The armrests are worn and stained from use by the generations of my grandparents and great-grandparents.
 All of those loved ones are gone, but I remember them sitting in these rooms.
 I stop and recall each of them one by one – My precious grandmother, MaMa Pearl, who passed on a Godly heritage to me.
 Then I lovingly think of my maternal grandparents, who gave me that same heritage from their side.

 . . .
 Now their chairs are all empty.

 Now the first seat of that next generation is unoccupied.
 My dad’s seat is now empty.
 I think of my precious aunts and uncles and how I love all nine of them and hate to think of one day losing them.
-Each of them are so much more than just an aunt or uncle.
+Each of them is so much more than just an aunt or uncle.

 Then I recall the third verse of that old song: